ernstleierzopf/ncid/README.md

 # NCID- Neural Cipher IDentifier

 This project contains code for the detection and classification of ciphers to classical algorithms by using a neural network.
 In Future other parts of the cryptanalysis will be implemented.
+An online version of the neural networks will be officially published on https://www.cryptool.org/ncid.

+# License

+This software and the online version on https://www.cryptool.org/ncid are licensed with the GPLv3 license.
+Private use of this software is allowed.
+Software using parts of the code from this repository must not be commercially used and also must be GPLv3 licensed.

+Publications on websites and the like MUST be explicitly allowed by the author.
+For further information contact me at e.leierzopf@gmail.com.

 # Installation